eitanas1/web-calculator/README.md

 ## Functionality

-- Supports addition, subtraction, multiplication, division operations, and expressions in parentheses
+- Supports addition, subtraction, multiplication, division operations, and expressions in parentheses.
-- Expressions can be entered with or without spaces between numbers and operands
+- Expressions can be entered with or without spaces between numbers and operands.
-- The calculator accepts positive integers as input
+- The calculator accepts positive integers as input.

 ## Requirements